webdesirewebsolution/comsecurity/content/_index.md

 #servicehome
 servicehome:
-  title:  What We Offer Here
+  title:  Security Guard Services
+  sub_title: OPEN 24/7
   description: Our Team comprises of security professionals with background in Armed Forces, Para Military Forces and Police.
 Their <br />experience and insight within the security industry are unmatched.
 They have a knock for understanding the  discerning<br /> needs of our values clients Together, they form a pool immense knowledge and experience in security matters.
   title2: International Tours